Pierre Claverie: Education and priesthood

 Pierre-Lucien Claverie was born as a French citizen in 1938 in a working-class European part of Algiers known as Bab-el-Oued at the time of French Algeria.
 He was the fourth generation of French settlers and had Algeria as his home.
-He grew up in a nurturing environment that was raised in the faith but not all that pious.
+He grew up in a nurturing environment that was raised in the faith, but not all that pious.
 It was in 1948 that he joined a group of Scouts under the guidance of the Dominicans.
-Because of the danger, his mother and sister left the department of Alger just prior to independence in 1962 while his father left in February 1963 when he reached retirement.
+Completing his studies at a lycée in Algiers, in 1957 he went to the University of Grenoble in France.
+Because of the danger, his mother and sister left the department of Alger just prior to independence in 1962, while his father left in February 1963 when he reached retirement.

-Once he completed his studies and earned his baccalauréat, he travelled to Grenoble in France in order to pursue his college education.
-There he was confronted with protests against the French presence in Algeria and realized the limitations of the French world in which he grew up which he later called "the colonial bubble".
+At Grenoble he was confronted with protests against the French presence in Algeria and realized the limitations of the French world in which he grew up, which he later called "the colonial bubble".

-Claverie joined the Dominicans and started his novitiate at the convent in Lille on 7 December 1958 and made his initial vows the next December.
-He went on to pursue his studies at Le Saulchoir which was a Dominican institute near Paris where he read the works of the Dominicans Yves Congar and Marie-Dominique Chenu.
+Claverie joined the Dominicans and started his novitiate at the convent in Lille on 7 December 1958.
+He made his initial vows the next December.
+He went on to pursue his studies at Le Saulchoir, a Dominican institute near Paris, where he read the works of the Dominicans Yves Congar and Marie-Dominique Chenu.
 Meanwhile, the war of independence which started in Algeria in 1954 came to an end in 1962 as he underwent his formation and education.
 Claverie was ordained to the priesthood in 1965.
-He returned to Algiers from March 1962 to September 1963 in order to finish his mandated time in the armed forces and worked with chaplains and ran a club for enlisted men; he refused to bear arms.
+He returned to Algiers from March 1962 to September 1963, in order to finish his mandated time in the armed forces, and worked with chaplains and ran a club for enlisted men; he refused to bear arms.
+Claverie went back to France and continued his theological studies at Le Saulchoir, being ordained priest in 1965.

-He chose to return to Algeria in July 1967 to participate in the rebuilding of his new and independent nation.
-This idea inspired him and the galvanized Claverie learned Arabic and became a noted reference on Islam.
-From January 1973 to 1981 he ran the Centre des Glycines in Algiers, an institute for the studies of classical Arabic and Islam; the original idea was for the institute to be a place of study for those religious planning to serve in Algeria, but Algerian independence led many Muslims to come the center, eager to study Islamic culture and intent on learning Classical Arabic since the language of colonization had been French and the language of everyday life had been dialectal Arabic.
+He chose to return to Algeria in July 1967 to participate in the rebuilding of this new and independent nation.
+This idea inspired him, and the galvanized Claverie studied Arabic with the Lebanese Sisters of the Sacred Hearts at their Arabic Pedagogical Institute.
+Claverie became a noted reference on Islam.
+From January 1973 to 1981 he ran the Centre des Glycines in Algiers, an institute for the studies of classical Arabic and Islam; the original idea was for the institute to be a place of study for those religious planning to serve in Algeria, but Algerian independence led many Muslims to come the center, eager to study Islamic culture and intent on learning Classical Arabic, since the language of colonization had been French and the language of everyday life had been dialectal Arabic.